netgroup-polito/its-tracking/README.md

           System.out.println("[" + key + "] " + value);
     }

-If the correctLD_LIBRARY_PATH is not set, another way is to put the .so files contained in the z3 zip inside a folder listed in LD_LIBRARY_PATH
+If the correct LD_LIBRARY_PATH is not set, another way is to put the .so files contained in the z3 zip inside a folder listed in LD_LIBRARY_PATH.
+After that restart tomcat.